fleetssl/whmcs_hook/README.md

 * Any version of PHP 5+ or 7 is fine
 * Let's Encrypt for cPanel 0.7.0 or higher
 * cPanel servers with valid SSL certificate on port 2087.
+* WHM server must not have 2FA enabled for your root user (but it probably doesn't if you are using WHMCS)

 ## Installation
 Download `le4cp_whmcs_hook.php` to your WHMCS installation under `includes/hooks`, and chmod it to 0644.